JorgeMussato/poke-rxjs-demo/README.md

 D3.js is used for rendering.

-To start and take a peak, run the command `npm start` and have fun trying to catch some pokémons.
+To start and take a peek, run the command `npm start` and have fun trying to catch some pokémons.